klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 #### Generate payloads dynamically

 As we've seen how the process works, it's time to create our payloads.
-The following script can be used to generate different payloads for the libraries we've just seen.
-This tool is just a PoC, as such is not very powerful, but it's a starting point.
+I order to do that, the following script, named **desert-node**, can be used to generate different payloads for the libraries we've just seen.
+The tool can be also downloaded [here](https://github.com/klezVirus/deser-node).

 ```js
 /**